linode/apl-docs/docs/ki-overview.md

 ## Issues with otomi cli

-Otomi uses a lot of tools under the hood, and we have [dedicated known-issues documentation for the Otomi CLI](known-issues/cli) to help you drill down into related issues.
+Otomi uses a lot of tools under the hood, and we have a [dedicated section for the Otomi CLI](known-issues/cli) to help you drill down into related issues.

 ## Core apps issues

 Otomi configures its suite of applications to work together.
 It expects certain conditions and dependencies to be in place.
 Under certain circumstances you might see problems.
-So far we have documented known-issues steps for the following apps:
+So far we have documented known issues for the following apps:

 - [Harbor](known-issues/harbor)